BlairCurrey/indexing-vs-low-diversification/README.md

 43.33% (13/30) of the companies in the Dow Jones in 1998 beat DIA, the Dow Jones Index, over the same time period, with a median outperformer rising 711.66%, compared to the 549.56% for DIA.
 Components of the Dow have a standard deviation of 504.07%.

 A few of these companies went bankrupt and were delisted.
-These are represented by `NaN` in our dataframe and consitute the 17 companies that did not beat the average.
+These are represented by `NaN` in our dataframe and are part of the 17 companies that did not beat the average.

 This suggests if you were to invest in a Dow Jones company your chance of beating the market is likely much higher than the miniscule 10% sometimes implied by dogmatic indexers.